Get insider access

 Blooming

-Since this TV lacks a local dimming feature, there's no blooming around bright objects in otherwise dark scenes.
-Since the entire backlight is always on at the same intensity and it has a low contrast ratio, dark scenes still look washed out.
+This TV lacks a local dimming feature, so there's no blooming around bright objects in otherwise dark scenes.
+However, since the entire backlight is always on at the same intensity and it has a low contrast ratio, dark scenes look washed out.

 10